hocuf/vissuAlize/README.md

-`vissuAlize` is a Python visualization library that provides a high-level interface for drawing attractive and informative statistical graphics.
-It is built on top of Matplotlib and Seaborn and offers a variety of chart types that can be created with minimal code.
+`vissuAlize 0.1.3` is a Python visualization library that provides a high-level interface for drawing attractive and informative statistical graphics.
+It is built on top of [Matplotlib](https://github.com/matplotlib/matplotlib) and [Seaborn](https://github.com/mwaskom/seaborn) and offers a variety of chart types that can be created with minimal code.

 ## Installation